influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-chronograf-users.md

 ## Managing Chronograf users and roles

 > ***Note:*** Support for organizations and user roles is available in Chronograf 1.4 or later.
-First, OAuth 2.0 authentication must be configured (if it is, you'll see the Chronograf Admin tab).
-For more information, see [managing security] (https://docs.influxdata.com/chronograf/latest/administration/managing-security/).
+First, OAuth 2.0 authentication must be configured (if it is, you'll see the Chronograf Admin tab on the Admin menu).
+For more information, see [Managing security] (https://docs.influxdata.com/chronograf/1.7/administration/managing-security/).

 Chronograf includes four organization-bound user roles and one cross-organization SuperAdmin status.
 In an organization, admins (with the `admin` role) or users with SuperAdmin status can create, update, and assign roles to a user or remove a role assignment.